immutable/unreal-immutable-sdk/README.md

 > [!NOTE]
 > For Unreal Engine 4.26 and above we use Blui as a browser instead of inbuilt browser.
-> Install Blui Plugin only for UE4.
+> For UE4 only download the Blui Plugin from https://github.com/immutable/unreal-immutable-sdk/releases/download/0.1.1/BLUI.4.2.BluBrowserCEF.90.0.4430.212-Win64.zip into your project Plugins directory.
 > Please update `immutable.uplugin->Plugins->WebBrowserWidget` to false and restart your UE4 editor.
 > For Unreal Engine 5.0 and above we use inbuilt browser.